cdeveHealth/TraumaIG/input/pagecontent/index.md

   </tbody>
 </table>

-<p>This implementation guide defines additional constraints and usage expectations beyond what is covered in the base specifications.</p>
+This implementation guide defines additional constraints and usage expectations beyond what is covered in the base specifications.

 #### Copyright {#copyright}
 <div class="license-note" markdown="1">